 Our work in this area

-Responding to evidence of the under-representation of Black British students at PhD level, we have worked with the Stuart Hall Foundation since 2020 to offer 2 ring-fenced studentships each year for projects that align with the mission of the Foundation and the legacy of Stuart Hall.
+Responding to evidence of the under-representation of Black British students at PhD level, we have worked with the Stuart Hall Foundation since 2020 to offer 2 studentships each year for projects that align with the mission of the Foundation and the legacy of Stuart Hall.

 In recent years, as part of an ESRC-pilot scheme we have offered Summer Research Experience Placements for Black British Undergraduate students.
 These placements have provided eligible Undergraduate students the opportunity to undertake a short research project alongside an academic supervisor whilst also benefitting from peer mentoring.